-Rebecca Harris, President
+Rebecca Harris, Board President

 Rebecca is also Director of Transport NH, a network of organizations working to create an integrated transportation system that gives people options for getting around.
 Other groups she serves include Bike Manchester, NH Transit Association, State Coordinating Council for Community Transportation, NH Alliance for Healthy Aging, and HEAL NH.

-Greg Bakos, Vice President
+Greg Bakos, Board Vice President

 Greg is an engineering principal at VHB in Bedford.
 He’s also a League of American Bicyclists Master Certified Instructor and co-chair of the NH Rail Trail Coalition.

-Dave Topham, Treasurer
+Dave Topham, Board Treasurer

 As founder of BWANH in 2006 and co-founder of the Granite State Wheelmen bicycling club, Dave has been actively involved in group cycling and bicycling education since 1971.
 He uses his vast experience and connections to help BWANH create change.

-Phil Goff, Secretary
+Phil Goff, Board Secretary

 Phil is the New England Planning Leader for Alta Planning + Design, a Portland OR-based consulting firm with a field office in Cambridge, Mass.
 Phil has a long history with pedestrian and bicycle advocacy in NYC, Portland OR and in Arlington MA where he lives.
 A native of Keene, Phil brings his roadway design and trail planning experience to projects throughout New Hampshire and neighboring states.

-Paula Bedard, Director
+Paula Bedard, Board Member

 Paula is an avid bike commuter, League of American Bicyclists Safe Cycling instructor, and bike advocate.
 Her advocacy efforts include participation in local community rail trail activities, Friends of the Goffstown Rail Trail, Bike Manchester, Manchester Moves, and She Rides Seacoast.
 Paula is committed to promoting safe cycling education throughout NH at both the community and state level.

-Chuck Redfern, Director
+Chuck Redfern, Board Member